msagor/R-Drive/Readme.md

 - R-Drive presents a data consistency model that is practical and observable for disconnected mobile edge.
 - R-Drive supports inter-edge device mobility and data offloading.

-Code: private code not available for public use, please contact msagor@tamu.edu(Student)and stoleru@tamu.edu (Principal Investigator/Advisor) for
+Code: private code not available for public use, please contact msagor@tamu.edu(Student) and stoleru@tamu.edu (Principal Investigator/Advisor) for access to the source code.